Twelve essential historic places to visit in Caithness

 Offering a glimpse into Caithness crofting life in the past, Mary Ann’s Cottage in Dunnet was only recently vacated by 93 year old Mary Ann Calder in 1990.
-The cottage was built in 1850 and housed three generations of Mary Ann’s family, and is filled with old tools, domestic implements, family belongings, a sea chest and furniture.
+The cottage was built in 1850 and housed three generations of Mary Ann’s family.
+It is filled with old tools, domestic implements, family belongings, a sea chest and furniture.
 The most modern item was a telephone.
-This museum shows how different daily lives in Caithness were, how folk had to make do, or create things with their own hands, in the not too distant past!
+This museum shows how different daily lives in Caithness were in the not too distant past.
+Folk had to make do, or create things with their own hands!

 Fascinating thought: There’s a healing stone on display in Mary Ann’s Cottage.
 This is a polished stone which was used as a charm to heal disease and a reminder of pagan culture in the north of Scotland.

-Dunnet Head is the most northerly point on the UK Mainland and is worth a visit for the amazing panoramic view across the Pentland Firth to Orkney and back across the highlands of Caithness and Sutherland.
-It’s also the site of a lighthouse built in 1831 by Robert Stevenson (the grandfather of Robert Louis Stevenson) and was used during wartime to watch the approaches to Scapa Flow, the naval base in Orkney.
+Dunnet Head is the most northerly point on the UK Mainland.
+It is worth a visit for the amazing panoramic view across the Pentland Firth to Orkney and back across the highlands of Caithness and Sutherland.
+It’s also the site of a lighthouse built in 1831 by Robert Stevenson (the grandfather of Robert Louis Stevenson).
+During wartime it was used to watch the approaches to Scapa Flow, the naval base in Orkney.